dmarshaq/cnotes.h/README.md

 The library is influenced by the design philosophy of [`stb`](https://github.com/nothings/stb) and [`nob`](https://github.com/tsoding/nob.h): easy integration with no dependencies, no giant build systems, just one file.

-The library core meta programming ideas are also inspired by Jai Programming Language.
+The library core meta programming ideas are also heavily inspired by Jai Programming Language.

+> [!IMPORTANT]
+> **Above all**, `cnotes.h` is a personal learning project.
+I built it to explore how language parsing, source transformation and meta programming work under the hood.
+It's shared openly in case others find it useful or interesting, but it isn't meant to be a product or a replacement for established tools.

 ---